Job Market Paper

-“Accountability and the Allocation of Bureaucratic Skill: Evidence from India” (Job Market Paper)
+“Accountability and the Allocation of Bureaucratic Skill: Evidence from India” (email for the latest version)

 Does increased government transparency make bureaucracies more meritocratic?
 I study the impact of politician disclosure requirements on the assignment of bureaucrats to public posts.
 I collect detailed information on bureaucrats’ qualifications and construct a novel measure of bureaucratic mismatch—an index measuring the extent to which a bureaucrat is under- or overqualified to perform a specific task.
 Using the staggered implementation of Indian state elections for identification, I find that information disclosure is associated with a mismatch reduction of 2.5 percent of a standard deviation.
 This effect is substantially larger (15–45 percent of a standard deviation) in posts that are more important for policy implementation and for tasks that bureaucrats perceive to be more prestigious.
 In addition, I find that information disclosure increases returns to bureaucrat skill.
 Bureaucrats with greater skill are more likely to reach prestigious positions in more transparent states.
 Taken together, the results show that government transparency promotes meritocracy within public organizations.